ZachJon1/Course-Recommender/README.md

 # Learning Plan Recommender

-This project is designed to help students generate personalized learning plans based on their academic background and target courses, specifically focusing on "Deep Learning."
+This project is designed to help students generate personalized learning plans based on their academic background and target courses, specifically focusing on engineering courses.
+It can be utilized by all students beyond engineering, howevver, the current implemented RAG is for engineering courses.

 ## Project Structure

 ```

+LLM-Local-Deployment
+├── assets
+│   ---

+backend
+├── node_modules            # Node.js dependencies

+engineering-course-catalog
+|── engineering_catalog.pdf
 learning-plan-recommender
 ├── src
 │   ├── app.py                # Main entry point of the application